History of Shane Gillis in Timeline

 September 7, 2021: Released Shane Gillis: Live in Austin

-On September 7, 2021, Shane Gillis released his first live comedy special, Shane Gillis: Live in Austin, on YouTube.
+On September 7, 2021, Shane Gillis released his first live comedy special, Shane Gillis: Live in Austin on YouTube.

-2021: Released Live in Austin Comedy Special
+2021: Released First Comedy Special

 In 2021, Shane Gillis released his first comedy special, Shane Gillis: Live in Austin, on YouTube.